WithHolm/d-buddy/instructions.md

         -   [x] Consider pre-allocating `Vec<Span>` with an estimated capacity before pushing multiple spans to reduce reallocations.
         -   [x] Implement conditional `Span` creation: avoid creating `Span`s for empty or non-visible elements.
     -   **(Advanced) Lazy Rendering**: Investigate rendering only the visible `ListItem`s within the scroll viewport rather than all filtered and sorted items, especially when dealing with extremely large message sets.
--   [x] Add more granular tracing to `run:main_loop`: The most critical next step is to identify what part of the run:main_loop is consuming the majority of the unaccounted ~240-250ms.
-This will involve adding additional tracing::info_span! macros to other significant code blocks within src/main.rs's main loop.
--   [x] Implement identified optimizations for `rendering_list`: Proceed with the optimizations already suggested in instructions.md, specifically focusing on Cow<'_, str> for string handling and pre-allocating Vec<Span> for ratatui Text Construction.
--   [x] Investigate `get_process_info` call patterns: Determine how frequently get_process_info is invoked within a single main_loop iteration.
-Even if individual calls are fast (microseconds), frequent calls could lead to significant cumulative overhead.